wp-plugins/watermark-reloaded/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to Watermark RELOADED settings and enable watermark

+You can upload additional fonts to `/wp-content/plugins/watermark-reloaded/fonts/` folder.

 == Frequently Asked Questions ==

 = Plugin doesn't work ... =